mathesong/bloodstream/README.md

 ## Docker

-The file `docker/dockerfile` can be used to create a container that can run bloodstream either interactively in a Jupyter notebook or directly in a terminal.
+The file `docker/dockerfile` can be used to create a container that can run bloodstream either interactively in a Jupyter notebook or directly in a terminal (many thanks to @pwighton for this addition!).

 To build the container, run: